syncfusion-content/ej2-charts-docs/ej2-javascript/circular-chart-3d/pie-dough-nut.md

 ---
 layout: post
-title: Pie dough nut in ##Platform_Name## Circular Chart 3D control | Syncfusion
+title: Pie and donut in ##Platform_Name## Circular Chart 3D control | Syncfusion
-description: Learn here all about Pie dough nut in Syncfusion ##Platform_Name## Circular Chart 3D control of Syncfusion Essential JS 2 and more.
+description: Learn here all about Pie and donut in Syncfusion ##Platform_Name## Circular Chart 3D control of Syncfusion Essential JS 2 and more.
 platform: ej2-javascript
-control: Pie dough nut
+control: Pie and donut
 publishingplatform: ##Platform_Name##
 documentation: ug
 domainurl: ##DomainURL##
 ---

-# Pie dough nut in ##Platform_Name## Circular Chart 3D control
+# Pie and donut in ##Platform_Name## Circular Chart 3D control

 ## Pie chart

 To render a pie series, inject the `PieSeries3D` module using `CircularChart3D.Inject(PieSeries3D)` method.
-If the `PieSeries3D` module is not injected, this module will be loaded by default.

 {% if page.publishingplatform == "typescript" %}